 That’s exactly what we encourage in the pages of Vision and at vision.org.
 Here you’ll find many articles, books, videos and even a study course dedicated to overcoming biblical illiteracy.
 It’s not enough to say “I don’t believe in God because I know nothing about Him.”
 It’s not enough to say “I’m skeptical about God because I haven’t read or studied His book.”

-If you’d like to begin the process of discovering what so many have trusted in over the centuries, and the narrative that is foundational to Western civilization, search the term “Religion and Spirituality” at www.vision.org.
+If you’d like to begin the process of discovering what so many have trusted in over the centuries, and the narrative that is foundational to Western civilization, explore our archives for more articles in the religion and spirituality category.